 Note on the photography.
 Earlier paintings have been photographed with a little, pink Elph Canon Powershot, which made them not at all close to the accuracy of colors.
 I invested in a bit bigger, albeit totally automatic (I know my skill level here), Canon EOS Rebel T3 at the advice of a photographer friend who really does have skills.
 I was told that I needed a great deal more equipment and skills than a bigger and better camera to get decent reproductions.
 But this is as far as I am going to take it.
 I've loved using it.
 I do cropping and do a touch of shadows which is a Picasa something that seems to bring the colors closer to what they should be.
-And I am labeling directly onto the post.
+And I am labeling the sizes directly onto the post.
 So There isn't any sophisticated photoshopping; I don't know how and I don't think it is necessary.
 Computers are all calibrated differently, so I can't get too exerised about fine tuning here.
 They are best seen hanging on your wall.

 Thanks for looking at the blog, Clare

 This is listed under Landscapes - this is me painting my own street - I do that a lot!.

 This is under Sold.
 The face pot is from a friend.
 The buckeyes are from St. James Church.
 I love buckeyes - they have wonderful shapes and colors.